5 Easiest States to Establish Residency In

 FAQ

-What is the quickest state to become a resident?
+What is the quickest state in which to become a resident?

 What is the best state to establish residency for full-time RVers?